 Note: Blocking files in this way will only block the downloads of the specific file types in the specified folders.
-If you change the download destination while downloading a file through your web browser, the download will be allowed.
+If you change the

 Tip: To unblock the download, Advanced Settings > Defense+ > HIPS > File Protection > Blocked Files, select the file path, click the handle from the bottom and choose 'Remove'.